Truemmerer/animated-wallpaper/README.md

  -p	Playlist of videos. (eg. -p "video1.mp4,video2.mp4,video3.mp4") -i	Interval in seconds between backgrounds. (eg. -i 900) Default: 600 -r	Show backgrounds in a random order.
+ -l	Set the location to for static backgrounds. (eg. -l /tmp/animated-backgrounds) default: /tmp -c	Don't generate static backgrounds.
+Make sure -l is set to a non-volatile location.
+ -g	Only generate static backgrounds.
 ```

 Play and loop the video `FILE` on your desktop.